GZhorzholiani/Japanese_Joker_Project/README.md

 * The game lasts until either player has won 8 rounds

 ### Game Restrictions
 * If a player who begins a turn plays a joker, he/she may request the highest card of any suit from the second players hand.
 Second player must play the requested card if they have it, or they can play a joker if available and score a point.
 If second player doesn't have a requested card, they can play whatever they like.
-If a trump card is in play but was not requested by the first player and if second player doesn't have a requested card, but they have a trump card, they can play it and score a point.
+If a trump card is in play but was not requested by the first player and if second player doesn't have a requested card, but they have a trump card, they must play it and score a point.
 * If second player doesn't have a suit which player who began the round has played, he/she can play whatever they like but the first player will score the point.
-But if trump card is in play and second player doesn't have a requested suit, but they have a trump card, they can play it and score a point
+But if trump card is in play and second player doesn't have a requested suit in their hand, but they have a trump card in their hand and/or on the board, they can play it and score a point

 ## Technical design document
 * Create a function for user's nickname inputs